-'And let patience have its perfect work, that ye may be perfect and entire, lacking in nothing.'-Jas. i.
-4.
+"And let patience have its perfect work, that you may be perfect and entire, lacking in nothing."
+Jas.
+1: 4.

-PERFECTION is a seed.
+Perfection is a seed.
 The life, given in regeneration, is a perfect life.
-Through ignorance and unbelief the soul may never get beyond knowing that it has life, and remain unconscious of what a wonderful perfect life it has.
+Through ignorance and unbelief the soul may never get beyond knowing that it has life, and remain unconscious of what a wonderful, perfect life it has.